Iván Márquez (volleyball): Career

 Played the 2006 Fivb World Championship in Japan where his national team occupied the 17th position.
 After that his biggest desire of going to the Olympic Games in Beijing 2008 came true when Venezuela beat in his final qualification game Argentina by 3-1 and accomplish the most expected dream of his career.

-A year later Marquez moved to the Italian league where he signed for Vibo Valentia Tonno Callipo he has an amazing start so much that the league call him to participate in the All Start Game where his team beat the Italian National Team 3–1.
+A year later, Marquez moved to the Italian league and signed with Vibo Valentia Tonno Callipo.
+Following his start, he was selected to participate in the All-Star Game, where his team defeated the Italian National Team 3–1.

 After passing quickly for the French league he returned to Italy where he defends the club of Pineto, but due to injury he has to take an intervention to repair his quadriceps tendon.
 He returned to the court a few months later to assist one more time to the Panamerican Games in Guadalajara, Mexico (2011) and yet come back to play another season in the Argentinian League with the Club Sarmiento Santana Textiles in Resistencia.